Blog

 Two teenage girls facing away from each other, one holding up her hand in a gesture of avoidance, symbolizing emotional distance and tension.

-Typically, people respond to anxiety by trying to avoid or mitigate the perceived threat.
-This can give rise to all sorts of “avoidance” behaviours, such as avoiding social interactions (like that dinner party), avoiding certain places or certain activities (like doing that homework assignment or sitting down to file your taxes—anxiety, as you can tell, plays a massive part in procrastination).
-When anxiety gets too big, it feels paralyzing.
-It’s feels too scary to do anything, except to retreat into the perceived safety of the home, the bed, food, alcohol, the internet and ‘fill in the blank’.
-Anxiety can likely be found at the root of all addictive behaviours.
+“avoidance behaviours”, such as avoiding social interactions (like that party where you don’t know anyone!) or activities (like doing that homework or sitting down to file your taxes).
+Moderate anxiety can lead to procrastination—putting off things that you know you should do.
+When anxiety gets too strong, it feels paralyzing.
+It feels too scary to do anything, except to retreat into the perceived safety of the home, the bed, food, alcohol, the internet etc. Anxiety and addiction are closely intertwined.

-If avoidance is not possible, and people feel forced to engage with what the perceive as threatening (i.e. to go to work, to engage socially, etc.) they may engage in “controlling” behaviours to attempt to mitigate the threat.
-The idea goes something like this: “If I do things in a certain way (work hard enough, go through enough scenarios and plans in my head, be on guard enough, etc.) than maybe I can get by”.
-The problem is that the world is very big, and we are very small.
-Trying to control what happens in our lives can be a little like a fish trying to control which way the stream is flowing.
-It is: a) usually destined to fail and b) causes us to be very hard on ourselves (and others) for our apparent failures: “why was I so stupid?”, “if only I had done x instead”, “next time I have to get it just right”, “why can’t my husband/wife/child just be what I want them to be like?
-They’re messing everything up!”
+If avoidance is not possible, and people feel forced to engage with the world (to go to work, engage socially, etc.) they may engage in “controlling” behaviours to attempt to mitigate the threat.
+The idea goes something like this: “I have to do scary thing “X”, but if I do things in a certain way (work hard enough, go through enough scenarios in my head, be super vigilant, etc.) than I just might get by”.
+The problem with this strategy is that the world is very big, and we are very small.
+Trying

 How can we be less anxious?